kimfilitz/kimcad/README.md

 Holding SHIFT will constraint the path to 90 degree angles.

 #### Constraints
 the path can be constrain to delta X and Y Values, angle and/ or length.
 Just enter the Values in the Fields.
-Angle and Length can be combined by selecting the '+' Button between them
+Angle and Length can be combined by selecting the '+' Button between them.

 #### Snaps